 It will probably be quite accurate, too, because Corum’s CO753 automatic caliber, which is based on the robust and reliable ETA Valjoux 7753 top-grade ebauche, is COSC-certified, so the chronograph is also a chronometer.

-Although Admiral Cup’s series design starts to leave a sour taste in one’s mouth, the watch still deserves to be considered as a worthy gift for the upcoming Labor Day.
+Although Admiral Cup’s series design starts to leave a sour taste in one’s mouth, the Challenge 44 Black still deserves to be considered as a worthy gift for the upcoming Labor Day.

 Build Quality: 5/5